kimkargaard81/Blueteam/tcpdump.md

 -e – Get the ethernet header as well.
 -q – Show less verbose output.
 -E – Decrypt IPSEC traffic by providing an encryption key.

+It is also possible to pipe to additional commands.
+So if you want to see a specific keyword, do the following:

+sudo tcpdump -lA port http | grep cnn.com